Skip to main content

 How early can you renew a mortgage?

-You can renew a TD mortgage 120 days prior to its maturity date without a prepayment charge or additional fees.
-With a TD mortgage, you can reach out to discuss your renewal options well in advance, but even if you don't call, you can still expect to hear from TD anywhere from four to five months in advance of your maturity date.
+You can renew a closed TD mortgage 120 days prior to its maturity date without a prepayment charge or additional fees.
+With a TD mortgage, you can reach out to discuss your renewal options well in advance, but even if you don't reach out, you can still expect to hear from TD anywhere from four to five months in advance of your maturity date.

-Baldrich said she understands that for some customers, it might be difficult to commit to a new, increased rate months before their official renewal date since it will mean the amount of their current mortgage payments will increase.
-As a result, many TD mortgage customers are waiting until the last minute to commit to a new rate and renew.
+TD customers can also expect to get a renewal offer letter in the mail about a month ahead of their maturity date that outlines renewal options.
+Smith said he understands that for some customers, it might be difficult to commit to a new, increased rate months before their official renewal date since it will mean the amount of their current mortgage payments will increase.
+As a result, many TD mortgage customers might wait until the last minute to commit to a new rate and renew.

-Baldrich stresses that TD customers do have options that a TD Mortgage Specialist can help them navigate.
+Smith stresses that TD customers do have options that a TD Mortgage Specialist can help them navigate.
+You can use TD Mortgage Direct, which will connect you with a TD Mortgage Specialist when you answer a few questions about your home financing needs.

 How can you renew your mortgage at TD?